About Summer Scholars

 - Meet with a counselor for academic advising, course scheduling, and assistance with career goal development

 The Summer Scholars Program is envisioned as a comprehensive program that provides selected under-represented minority students with a structured environment conducive to building the fundamental skills necessary to enhance the likelihood of successful completion of a baccalaureate degree.
-The eight-week program provides the selected students with extensive academic, career, and personal counseling.
+The program provides the selected students with extensive academic and career counseling.
 In addition, students will participate in a variety of programs and workshops designed to maximize their academic success.

-Summer Scholars has in its 21-year tenure at LSU earned a reputation of excellence for its commitment to the intellectual development of its students.
-Summer Scholars has an 80% graduation rate and is credited with producing some of LSU’s most outstanding leaders and successful graduates.
+Summer Scholars Program in its 31-year tenure at LSU, has earned a reputation of excellence for its commitment to the intellectual development of its students.